Shift: encouraging physical activity & wellbeing

 Shift would not be able to do what we do without the amazing support of our wider community, friends, and of course, our partners.

 Wellington Region’s Sports Trust and major funder of the Shift initiative.
-Their KiwiSport funding is providing for a dedicated Shift staff member (through BGI) and the opportunity to focus on increasing young women’s engagement in physical activity and sport.
+Their KiwiSport funding is providing for a dedicated Shift staff member and the opportunity to focus on increasing young women’s engagement in physical activity and sport.

 Lottery Community Grants